 As of 2021, there were over 10,700 food markets (both covered and uncovered) in France.
 So you are never really that far from one if you do your research.

 One might assume that markets are more common in rural areas, but French cities tend to offer several markets across different districts and most neighbourhood will have at least one market day a week, often several.

 Of course, French markets are wonderful but they aren’t convenience stores where you can get it all in one go.
 And that is one of the reasons they’re so attractive, after all.

-At most markets, especially the best ones, specialty food from the local area will be on sale so go with an open mind about what you're having for dinner that night.
+At most markets, especially the best ones, speciality food from the local area will be on sale so go with an open mind about what you’re having for dinner that night.

 When to arrive

 The stalls usually open from 8am-9am in the morning and if you’re driving, the earlier you arrive the more likely you are to get a good parking spot.

 But as the morning wears on the market will get more lively so you might find you want to stick around for a few hours.
 You might notice that the market remains for many French people, especially those of an older generation, a time in the morning to socialise and catch up with their neighbours.

 Most markets close from around lunchtime or the early afternoon, although opening times vary, but don’t rely on it being open in the afternoon.

 Sunday is (sometimes) a day of rest…and Monday might be too